-Wasn’t I the most excited little girl on the block when some friends of mine asked me to prepare them a ‘real’ mac and cheese?
+Wasn’t I the most excited little girl on the block when some friends of mine asked me to prepare them a ‘real’ homemade macaroni and cheese?
 I jumped for joy!
-The BF couldn’t deny me an opportunity to actually purchase gruyere and use it!
+The BF couldn’t deny me an opportunity to actually purchase Gruyere cheese and use it in the dinner!

 - 1 1/2 boxes elbow macaroni